 Scout + Amazon Alexa

 If you own an Amazon Echo, you know that simply saying “Alexa” allows the device to wake up and respond to your commands.
-With our integration with Amazon Echo, you can ask Alexa to arm your Scout, check the status of a Scout sensor, get help, and more.
+With our Amazon Echo, Dot, and Show integrations, you can ask Alexa to arm your Scout, check the status of a Scout sensor, get help, and more.

 Learn more about Amazon Echo here.